siv2r/nhcarrigan/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[REQUEST]"
+title: "[FEAT]"
-labels: "type: request, status: triage"
+labels: "🚦 status: awaiting triage"
 assignees: "nhcarrigan"
 ---